Project, bachelors level

 - A budget

 - Fill in the registration form (pdf).
 Lotta Persmark will confirm that you are eligible to start the project by adding a signature on the registration form.
-You and your supervisor should also sign the form and finally also the examiner for the course, who also approves the project plan.
+You and your supervisor should also sign the form and finally also the examiner for the course, Olof Hellgren, who also approves the project plan.
 Hand in the registration form around 2 weeks before the start of the project to Lotta Persmark.
 Note that if you will do your project during the summer you must register before the 15th of June.

 - Insurance.
 You need an insurance if you are going to work outside Sweden.
 Lotta Persmark at the Education office will help you.

 - During the project work you will write a project logbook either electronically or in a notebook.
 Make careful, daily notes about experimental design, technical details of experiments, raw data and calculations which will be of great help when you start to write your report.
 In the logbook you also register if you take time off (e.g. because of vacation, illness, malfunctioning machines etc), or other significant events.
 Please note that in order to have the possibility of obtaining the highest grade (pass with distinction – väl godkänt) a degree project cannot exceed the stipulated time with more than 20% (e.g. 23 weeks for a 30 cr project).
-Remeber to bring the logbook to the examination.
+Remember to bring the logbook to the examination.

 - It is advisable to start to write as soon as possible.
 Parts of the introduction and methods can be written in parallel with your empirical/theoretical work.
 As results are starting to be analysed, construct figures and tables that can be included in the report.
 Attend seminars and group meetings arranged by your research group and section of which you are a member.